Jointlee/Jointlee/README.md

 - 👋 Hi, I’m @Jointlee
 - 👀 I’m interested in ML and NLP
 - 🌱 I’m currently learning NLP technologies
-- 📫 You can contact me through this email：jointlee@qq.com
+- 📫 You can contact me through this email：jllee@bit.edu.cn

 <!---
 Jointlee/Jointlee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.